← All varieties

 Rouge Bruyère

-An old variety whose history is not known.
-Its name has long been given to other apple varieties (notably varieties of Argile and Fréquin), a practice that testifies to the general esteem in which this variety has been held.
+An old variety of unknown history.
+The name Rouge Bruyère has long been held in general esteem and is frequently applied to other apple varieties (notably varieties of Argile or Fréquin), a practice that attests to the high regard in which the true Rouge Bruyère has been held over time.

 Tree